SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The retirement benefit is a cash benefit given to members as a monthly pension or a lump sum when they can no longer work due to old age.

-Qualifications for Retirement Benefits:
+Qualifications for retirement benefits:

 • A member must at least be 60 years of age if separated from employment or at least 65 years of age if employed, self-employed, OFW, or Kasambahay.